lewissbaker/cppcoro/README.md

 ## `sequence_barrier`

-A `sequence_barrier` is a synchronisation primitive that allows a single-producer and multiple consumers to coordinate with respect to a monotonically increasing sequence number.
+A `sequence_barrier` is a synchronization primitive that allows a single-producer and multiple consumers to coordinate with respect to a monotonically increasing sequence number.